-k.
+j.
 Critical accounting estimates and assumptions

-In preparing these financial statements the Trust has made estimates and assumptions concerning the future and its continued income sources.
+In preparing these financial statements the Trust has made estimates and assumptions concerning the future.
 These estimates and assumptions may differ from the subsequent actual results.
 Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations or future events that are believed to be reasonable under the circumstances.